POKNUTDONUT/WaterFlask/README.md

 # WaterFlask
 BookShelf This is a DS &amp; A project created by Ryz Clyd Sabucido and Karsten Gabriel Cabico.
 This project is to be submitted to our DS &amp; A instructor.

+# How it works:
+The user can interact with the WaterFlask by running the class.
+The project mainly shows our capabilities for handling ADT.